ORelio/Sound-Manager/README.md

 ### Setting up Visual Studio

 1. Download [Visual Studio 2010 Express](https://archive.org/details/vs-2010-express-1).
-This is the community version of Visual Studio 2010.
+This is the free version of Visual Studio 2010 that includes the bare minimum components needed to get started using Visual Studio.
 2. Mount or extract the downloaded ISO file: `VS2010Express1.iso`
   * On Windows 8 or greater, opening the ISO file in file Explorer will automatically mount it as a virtual DVD drive.
   * On earlier Windows versions, software such as [WinCDEmu](https://wincdemu.sysprogs.org/) or [Daemon Tools](https://www.daemon-tools.cc/products/dtLite) can mount the ISO file.